ElektraInitiative/libelektra/src/plugins/rename/README.md

 However, it would refuse to strip the following
 * with/long/path/key1

-The reason is, that stripping the latter would cuase a parent key duplicate.
+The reason is, that stripping the latter would cause a parent key duplicate.

 ### CONFIGURATION ####